Why These Dog Breeds Are Banned Across the UK

 The decision to ban these breeds was based on several factors, including their physical characteristics, historical use, and perceived risk to public safety.
 Here are some of the key reasons behind the ban:

-- Historical Use in Dogfighting: Breeds like the Pit Bull Terrier and Japanese Tosa were historically used in dogfighting, which has contributed to their reputation as aggressive dogs.
+• Historical Use in Dogfighting: People historically used breeds like the Pit Bull Terrier and Japanese Tosa in dogfighting, which built their reputation as aggressive dogs.

-- Perceived Aggression: While not all individuals of these breeds are aggressive, their potential for aggression has been deemed too high to allow them as pets.
+• Perceived Aggression: Although not all dogs of these breeds act aggressively, authorities consider their potential for aggression too high to allow them as pets.

 Controversies Surrounding Breed-Specific Legislation